 - Spread the Word.
 The network is only as strong as its members’ willingness to grow it.
-Jurisdictions are expected to share awareness of the benefits of participation in GARE with their neighboring and allied municipal partners, and encouraged to alert staff regularly to potential new members they encounter in the field.
+Invite neighboring and allied municipal partners to join, share public resources, and talk about GARE to peers in government.

 How does the network communicate?